20 Most Beautiful Villages in Switzerland That Will Melt Your Heart

 4. Lauterbrunnen

-Lauterbrunnen is a picturesque, beautiful Switzerland village in a U-shaped valley at the foot of the Bernese Alps.
+Lauterbrunnen stands as the most beautiful Swiss village, nestled in a dramatic U-shaped valley beneath the Bernese Alps.

 5. Adelboden